 Demitra manages the Corporate Services legal team for SANTOS, which provides legal and strategic advice across all areas of operations including Drilling and Completions, Exploration and Subsurface, Engineering, Environment, Health and Safety, Climate Change and Sustainability, Human Resources, Liquids Marketing, Procurement andSantos’ GLNG Project.
 Demitra is a member of Santos’ Crisis Management Team and has a standing invitation to attend the Environment, Health, Safety and Sustainability Committee of the Santos Board.

-Graham Brown is CEO of Junction Australia, an independent community organisation that provides a wide range of community services and social housing.
-He holds a Masters Degree in Public Administration and has deep experience in community sector leadership, organisational development, policy advocacy, strategic planning and stakeholder engagement.
-A founding Board Member of the Social Impact Investment Network of SA (SIINSA), Graham chairs and is a member of numerous community sector groups and networks.
-He has a passionate belief that people can achieve great things, that are of real and enduring value, when they come together to share perspectives and experiences, articulate desired outcomes and envisage better ways to work together to pursue their shared vision.
+Graham Brown is CEO of Baptist Care SA, a leading provider of social support services that has a proud history of responding to the needs of socially and economically disadvantaged South Australians that spans over 100 years.
+He holds a Masters Degree in Public Administration and has broad experience of community leadership, organisational development, policy advocacy, strategic planning and stakeholder engagement.
+Graham is Chair and member of several Purpose-Driven Boards and is an active participant innumerous community sector groups and networks.
+He has a passionate belief that people can achieve great things that are of real and enduring value, when they come together to share perspectives and experiences, articulate desired outcomes and envisage better ways to work together to pursue their shared vision.

 Penny is the General Manager, Engagement & Innovation at the Royal Automobile Association of South Australia (RAA), the state’s largest membership based organisation.
 Penny has strong networks across a range of industries and communities in South Australia.
 She has extensive experience in the private sector and member based organisations as well as local, state and federal government.
 Her skills and expertise include stakeholder relations, media and communications, advocacy, strategy and organisational development.
-Penny is a member of the Australian Automobile Association’s Public Policy Forum, a member of the Council for Economic Development of Australia (SA) and a board director of Junction Australia.
+Penny is a member of the Australian Automobile Association’s Public Policy Forum, a member of the Council for Economic Development of Australia (SA), on the board of Meals on Wheels and chair of their Future Meals on Wheels committee.

 Lissa is a principal environmental consultant who is passionate about driving sustainable major projects in South Australia across the transport, resources and energy sectors.
 She has lectured in biological sciences at Flinders University, served as an Elected Member for Local Government and sits as an independent member for Council Development Assessment Panels.